kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "_id": "<userId>",                      // Optional.
 If not provided, will be generated automatically.

   "body": {
-    "profileIds": ["<profileId>"],       // Mandatory.
-The profile ids for the user "name": "John Doe",                   // Additional optional User properties ...
+    "name": "John Doe",                   // Additional optional User properties ...
   }